We’re going to cover how to bounce back from a missed field goal or shanked punt in this article.

 There’s this scene in The Lion King where Rafiki, the baboon, hits Simba on the head with a stick and he says “Ow.
 What’d you do that for?” then Rafiki says, “What?
 It’s in the past.”
 Essentially, that’s just a really cool way to explain what happens all the time, where we start to think about all the things that happened in the past and how painful they were, etc. It leads you down a dark path and doesn’t help you.

-Rather, just wipe that clean.
+Rather, just wipe that clean and bounce back.
 You’re onto right now.
 Right now is what you can control and that’s what you should focus on.
 As easy as it is to say, it does take practice.

 Apart from that, just focus on the fact that you can’t control a lot of things, but what you can control is what you’re currently feeling, what you’re currently going through.
 The only thing that you can control is everything that you’re a part of; your mindset, your feelings, your results are all in your control.

 There are some things like the holder and the snapper that you can’t really control, but a lot of the field goal comes down to you, and a lot of the punting comes down to you.
-A lot of it comes down to your mindset and that will lead to you being successful.
+A lot of it comes down to your mindset and that will lead to you being successful especially being able to bounce back.

 Now, the last thing that I’m gonna leave you with is to enjoy it.
 You have practiced so hard for these moments – to get on the field, kick the field goals, punt.
 You have practiced so hard to do these big moments, to kick game winners.
 These are moments that don’t happen to a lot of people.
 The fact that you’re even in this position is amazing.